garden-io/garden/docs/guides/deprecations.md

 <h2 id="localmode">Using <code>spec.localMode</code> in <code>helm</code>, <code>kubernetes</code> and <code>container</code> Deploy actions</h2>

-The local-mode feature was removed in 0.14, and the `spec.localMode` configuration syntax has no effect.
+The local-mode feature was completely removed in 0.14, and the `spec.localMode` configuration syntax has no effect.
+Please remove all `spec.localMode` entries rom your configuration files.

-Use the `sync mode` instead.
-You can also consider using [mirrord](https://mirrord.dev/) or [telepresence](https://www.telepresence.io/).